 Collective Cinema is a pop-up venture, currently screening films in two beautiful churches in south east London.
 We launched in 2019 at St Margaret’s between Lewisham and Blackheath, and bring together film screenings, live music, dancing, wine tasting and much more.
 All hosted in an iconic Grade II listed church, which has to be seen to be believed..

 In 2020 we are excited to be adding a fantastic new venue a few miles across south east London – St Augustine’s in Honor Oak.
-Look out for film listings and more details very soon!
+Set on One Tree Hill in Honor Oak Park, it is a beautiful church in a unique setting, and a great place to enjoy a film.

 Collective Cinema was founded by Londoner and Lewisham resident Olly Ruff.
 Back in days of yore (the mid 20th century) Lewisham used to have loads of cinemas, but now there are very few – so screening films in stunning 19th century churches, with live music & dancing, plus serving drinks and snacks from south east London businesses, feels like a great opportunity to create some awesome community experiences.